divriots/starter-kicks-update/README.md

-# starter-chackra-ui-update
+# starter-kicks-update

-This tool fetches the MD for components from shoelace's github, transforms them and writes them to `started-shoelace` kit.
+This tool fetches the MD for components from shoelace's github, transforms them and writes them to `starter-kicks` kit.

 Prerequisite:
-Have this repo and `starter-shoelace` cloned in the same parent folder.
+Have this repo and `starter-kicks` cloned in the same parent folder.

 To Run:
 ```